 How a Midface Lift Works

 There are many techniques to perform a midface lift.
-One popular technique is to lift the cheeks through eyelid incisions.
-We have seen many complications of this technique.
+One popular technique is to lift the cheeks through eyelid Incisions.
+We have seen many complications with this technique.
 Another popular technique uses fillers to correct hollow cheeks and lift the cheeks.
 But there is a limit to how much lifting fillers can provide.
 Too much filler can tip the face into looking unnatural.

 - Counter the effects of gravity and lift the cheek back up from where it fell

-- Produce natural, beautiful, and expected results
+- Produce natural, beautiful and expected results

 - Have minimal downtime